LukaszLapaj/DisableWinTracking/README.md

 Also disables registry entries that keep the OneDrive Icon pinned to your Windows Explorer list:
 <img src="screenshots/onedrive.png" width="500">

+#### Windows Update

+Disables all incomming updates through Windows Update.

+#### CloudFlare DNS

+Sets secure and fast CloudFlare DNS as primary and secondary on all connections.

 ## Delete Services vs Disable Services